No-go theorem for the classical Maxwell-Lorentz electrodynamics in odd-dimensional worlds: Introduction

-PACS numbers: 03.50.De, 11.10.Kk.
-5mm In this note we come to a surprising result that classical electromagnetic interactions, realized in the Maxwell--Lorentz sense, are missing from odd-dimensional worlds.
-It is well known that the four-dimensional electrodynamics can be directly extended to any even dimensions to result in a consistent theory \cite{k99}.
-However, one can hardly conceive that similar extension to odd-dimensional spacetimes leads to a picture where charged particles generate vanishing field strengths, and, by the Gauss law, the charges are zero.
+In this note we present a surprising result that the classical electromagnetic interaction, realized as the Maxwell--Lorentz theory, is missing from odd-dimensional spacetimes.
+It is well known that the four-dimensional electrodynamics can be extended to any even dimensions to result in a consistent theory \cite{k99}, \cite{k07}, \cite{k08}.
+However, one can hardly conceive that a similar extension to odd-dimensional spacetimes gives rise to a classical picture in which any point charge generates zero field strengths, and hence, by Gauss' law, the electromagnetic coupling is effectively vanishing.
+On the other hand, nontrivial solutions to homogeneous Maxwell's equations are still available.
+Therefore, only free classical Maxwellian fields may exist in such worlds.